SpielmannLab/HiC_Analysis/README.md

 If your scratch directory is not automatically removed after the job has finished, please remember to delete the temp files.

 # Alignment
+We're offering two pipeline to align HiC Fastq files.

+HiC-Pro creates .validPairs files and statistical information that is required for some other tools.
+The validPairs can get converted to .hic, .cool or .matrix format.

+The Juicer scripts create .hic files and also offer scaffolding.
+Scaffolding is useful when references are limited or when dealing with many large structural variants (e.g. chromothripsis).

+## HiC-Pro
 For Alignment the pipeline starts HiC-Pro in parallel mode on a SLURM cluster.
+Please install HiC-Pro by following the [instructions](https://github.com/nservant/HiC-Pro).
+The path to the installation directory in required in the configuration file.
 ```bash
 ### when run in separate steps use permanent work directory
 snakemake -s hicpro.smk hicpro_parallel_step1 --cores $n --use-conda